sergey-sw/raft-playground/README.md

 #### Disclaimer

-This was a simplified example without any data operations in cluster.
+This was a simplified example without any data operations in a cluster.
 That's why nodes with higher term values can easily win the election.
 Full version of the algorithm adds another requirement for the voting process: node will decline a voting request if candidate's operations log is behind the node's operation log.
-See more details in the Log replication demo.
+See more details in the log replication demo.

 <hr/>